tvcsantos/beam-action/README.md

 ## Overview

-`beam` will enhance your GitHub pull requests with IssueOps capabilities.
+B.E.A.M. or `beam` for short will enhance your GitHub pull requests with IssueOps capabilities.
 You will ask `beam` to perform several tasks, by commenting your pull requests with command-like syntax inputs.

 The following task are available: